 Heart & Soul

-Our topics for the Summer term are listed below along with a brief summary of the skills covered.
+Our topics for the Spring term are listed below along with a brief summary of the skills covered.

 High Frequency spellings will be given out on Tuesday and tested the following Monday.
 RWI Spellings are also given out and tested on a two weekly basis, depending on the unit being studied.

 Reading is such a valuable life skill and is also relevant across all subjects within school.
 Regular practise really does make a huge difference to reading ability, as does talking about what has been read with someone at home too.
 Please try to ensure your child reads at home for at least 15 minutes each night and gets their home/school diary signed to indicate that this has happened.

 PE will take place on Monday and Thursday in Year Six.
 It is expected that your child will have the appropriate indoor and outdoor PE kit available on these days.
 The correct PE kit consists of: a white t-shirt, navy shorts and plimsolls for indoor sports.
 Trainers are required for outdoor activities and a navy tracksuit is an option for colder weather.
 The children will also begin swimming in the final half term of the year.
 When this begins they will need the appropriate kit to take part.
 This will comprise of a full swimming costume for the girls, trunks or short bathing shorts for the boys and a swimming cap for all of the children.

 downloads & homework

 |Y6 Class & Curriculum Overview Autumn||25MB||Download|